A's clinch playoff bid but fall to Mariners | Devdiscourse

 J.P.
 Crawford doubled home the winning run with two outs in the bottom of the ninth inning as the host Seattle Mariners rallied to defeat the postseason-bound Oakland Athletics 4-3 Friday night.
-Matt Olson and Marcus Semien homered for the A's, who clinched one of the American League's two wild-card playoff berths before taking the field as Cleveland was eliminated with an 8-2 loss at Washington.
+Matt Olson and Marcus Semien homered for the A's, who clinched one of the American League's two wild-card playoff berths before taking the field.
+The Cleveland Indians were eliminated with an 8-2 loss at Washington.

 The A's (96-64) dropped into a tie with Tampa Bay in the race for wild-card seeding and home-field advantage for the one-game playoff.
-The Rays won 6-2 in Toronto on Friday.
-Trailing 3-2 with one out in the ninth, Mallex Smith singled off A's closer Liam Hendriks (4-4).
+The Rays won 6-2 at Toronto on Friday.
+With Seattle trailing 3-2 and one out in the ninth, Mallex Smith singled off A's closer Liam Hendriks (4-4).
 Smith advanced to second on a wild pitch and scored the tying run when Shed Long grounded a two-out single to center.
 On a 3-2 pitch, Crawford doubled down the left-field line, with Long scoring from first.

 Right-hander Art Warren (1-0) pitched one scoreless inning for his first major league victory.
 A's right-hander Mike Fiers, who is in line to start the playoff game, went five innings and allowed two runs on four hits.
 He walked two and struck out four.